achaykovsky/fluidSimulation/README.md

 3. Removed redundant code
 4. Working on the collisions - trying to make the particles to be ordered in layers (not commited yet)

+## 23th Week:
+1. Tried to tune some of the formualas again rechecked them.
+2. Reached some improvements on the collisions, but it doesn't get ordered in layers yet.
+Also looks like it doesn't work combined, trying to find out why.

 # SPH Summary
 The summary is based on the article that is attached [here.](https://people.cs.clemson.edu/~dhouse/courses/817/papers/mueller03.pdf)